-2016 will be the 400th anniversary of the death of William Shakespeare, so I was interested to read that an historic find has been unveiled during a dig at Shakespeare’s family home, New Place, in Stratford-Upon-Avon.
+2016 will be the 400th anniversary of the death of William Shakespeare, so I was interested to read that a historic find has been unveiled during a dig at Shakespeare’s family home, New Place, in Stratford-Upon-Avon.

 The Shakespeare Birthplace Trust has today announced that significant new findings have been unearthed during an archaeological dig, led by Staffordshire University’s Centre of Archaeology, at its ambitious New Place project.

-|What New Place might have looked like|
+|What New Place might have looked like

 New Place was Shakespeare’s family home at the height of his career for almost two decades and the latest discoveries include the site of Shakespeare’s ‘kitchen’ including the great dramatist’s ‘oven’ and ‘fridge’.

-|Hearth & Cold Store|
+|Hearth & Cold Store

-Shakespeare’s New Place was the largest single residence in the borough of Stratford-Upon-Avon, and was purchased for the considerable sum of £120 in 1597 (a Stratford school teacher at this time would have earned about £20 per annum).
+Shakespeare’s New Place was the largest single residence in the borough of Stratford-Upon-Avon and was purchased for the considerable sum of £120 in 1597 (a Stratford school teacher at this time would have earned about £20 per annum).
 It had an impressive frontage, a Great Chamber and Gallery, over 20 rooms and 10 fireplaces.

-The ‘kitchen’ not only had the ‘oven’ (or fire hearth) and ‘fridge’ (or cold storage pit), but the team also found evidence of the brew house where small beer was made (drunk instead of unsafe water) and where pickling and salting took place.
+The ‘kitchen’ not only had the ‘oven’ (or fire hearth) and ‘fridge’ (or cold storage pit), but the team also found evidence of the brewhouse where small beer was made (drunk instead of unsafe water) and where pickling and salting took place.

 Fragments of plates, cups and other cookware were also found.
-Facsimiles of the cookware will be available for visitors to handle, and will be on display at New Place in the neighbouring Grade 1 listed Nash’s House (Tudor in origin), which is currently undergoing a major refurbishment as part of the project.
+Facsimiles of the cookware will be available for visitors to handle and will be on display at New Place in the neighbouring Grade 1 listed Nash’s House (Tudor in origin), which is currently undergoing a major refurbishment as part of the project.

 The latest dig was undertaken earlier this year in preparation for the re-presentation of Shakespeare’s New Place as an exciting, and modern, retelling of Shakespeare’s family home and the living, breathing man behind the great works – husband, father and son of Stratford.
 Shakespeare’s New Place is scheduled to open in July 2016.